-According to the Certified EIR, there are no known mineral resources onsite.
+According to the 2011 Certified EIR, there are no known mineral resources on the Proposed Project Site.
 Most of the Proposed Project Site is mapped as Mineral Resource Zone 1 (MRZ-1) by the California Geological Survey, designating areas where available geologic information indicates there is little likelihood that significant mineral resources are present.
 The central and eastern parts of District 7 are mapped as MRZ-3, designating areas containing known or inferred mineral resources of unknown significance (CDGM 1994).
-No impacts to mineral resources were identified in the Certified EIR.
+No impacts to mineral resources were identified in the 2011 Certified EIR.